 At the beginning of 2019, it seemed likely Nvidia would launch a GTX 1160 graphics card.
-What has risen from its ashes though, is rumors of a Turing-powered 1660, a 1660 Ti, and maybe even a 1650.
+That turned out to be the Turing-powered-GTX 1660 Ti, with rumors still suggesting a 1660 and 1650 could launch not long after it.

-Odd naming convention aside, Nvidia’s mid-range lineup may soon be far more fleshed out, offering gamers an alternative to the RTX lineup and also greater competition for AMD’s aging Polaris RX 500 GPUs.
-They also could be some honest, worthwhile replacements for Nvidia’s own last-generation GTX 1060 and other entry-level GPUs.
+This means Nvidia’s midrange lineup is now more fleshed out, offering gamers an alternative to the RTX lineup and also greater competition for AMD’s aging Polaris RX 500 GPUs.
+They also make worthwhile replacements for Nvidia’s own last-generation GTX 1060 and other midrange cards.